Bacons-1890-london-majesty-maps.jpg

 Screening Notes and Content Warnings

-This strand invites audiences to explore the shadowed corridors of desire, obsession, and transgression through the lens of art-house cinema.
-From the meticulously composed streets of suburban America to the gilded parlors of European aristocracy, these films probe the hidden currents beneath the surface of civilization.
-Luis Buñuel’s Belle de Jour (1967) initiates our journey with a study of secret eroticism and the tension between social decorum and private fantasy, while Luchino Visconti’s L’Innocente (1976) exposes the corrosive elegance of upper-class infidelity, revealing how desire quietly erodes moral structures.
-Pier Paolo Pasolini’s Salò (1977) confronts power, violence, and perversion with merciless intensity, demonstrating the extreme consequences of human cruelty and authoritarian control.
-David Lynch’s Blue Velvet (1986) juxtaposes the sunny surface of small-town America with psychosexual darkness, showing that even the most familiar spaces conceal hidden horrors.
-Finally, Ryü Murakami’s Tokyo Decadence (1992) offers a contemporary, urban exploration of alienation and commodified intimacy, where desire is both transactional and existential.
+This strand invites audiences to explore desire, obsession, and transgression through the lens of art house cinema.
+From the composed streets of suburban America to the opulent parlours of European aristocracy, these films probe the hidden currents beneath the surface of civilisation.
+Luis Buñuel’s Belle de Jour (1967) studies secret eroticism and the tension between decorum and fantasy, while Luchino Visconti’s L’Innocente (1976) reveals the corrosive elegance of upper-class infidelity.
+Pier Paolo Pasolini’s Salò (1977) confronts power, violence, and perversion with merciless intensity.
+David Lynch’s Blue Velvet (1986) contrasts small-town sunshine with psychosexual darkness, exposing horrors beneath the familiar.
+Finally, Ryū Murakami’s Tokyo Decadence (1992) explores urban alienation and commodified intimacy, where desire is both transactional and existential.

 Content Warning: